chb/smart-docs/reference/rest_api/index.md

   * `DELETE` to remove a single resource
   * `PUT` to add a single resource tagged with an `external_id`.

     When a resource is `PUT`, it replaces any existing resource with the same `external_id`.
 In other words, `PUT` is idempotent.
 When `PUT`ting a resource such as a medication that may contain child resources (e.g. fulfillment events), these child nodes must not be included in the graph.
 Rather, they must be separately attached with another API call once the parent medication is `PUT` and has received an internal SMART id.
 So, `PUT`ting a medication with two fulfillments actually takes three API calls: one for the medication, and one for each (child) fulfillment event.

 # OWL Ontology File

 The API calls listed below, as well as the RDF/XML payloads, are also defined in a machine-readable OWL file.
 The OWL file has been used to generate the documentation below, as well as our client-side REST libraries and API Playground app.

+# SMART REST API Reference

+Each `GET` call in the SMART REST API is listed below and grouped by the "scope" / access control category the SMART container applies to the call.
+The SMART container implements this access control using the OAuth tokens passed in with each API request as described in the [build a REST App howto][] and the [RxReminder app][].

+[build a REST app howto]: /howto/build_a_rest_app/
+[RxReminder app]:         /howto/rx_reminder/

+Currently there are three "scopes" / access control categories:

+1. `Container` calls can be made by anyone against the container.
+   Examples of this type of call are fetching the container's manifest and fetching the container's ontology.

+2. `Record` calls are scoped to a (app, user, record) tuple e.g. calls to fetch a patient's medical record data.
+An example would be getting the medications in a patient's record.
+The OAuth credentials for the app (e.g. the `consumer_key` and `consumer_secret`) and previously fetched OAuth credentials from the server including the `smart_record_id`

+3. `User` calls are scoped to a (app, user) tuple and are used for setting a user's preferences.
+Note: this implies that any app can read any other app's preferences.
+The OAuth credentials for the app (e.g. the `consumer_key` and `consumer_secret`) are required.

+---
+---
 ---

 <!-- GENERATED DOCS INSERTED BELOW THIS LINE - DON'T EDIT REMOVE ME! -->